Vancouver is usually vibrant in the summer with its tourist attractions, beaches, parks, outdoor entertainment and festivals.

 - Bard on the Beach Shakespeare Festival – exceptional outdoor theatre under big-top-style tents from early June until September.

-- Carnaval del Sol – Western Canada’s largest Latin festival held at Concord Pacific place near False Creek in early July.
+- Carnaval del Sol – Western Canada’s largest Latin festival held at Concord Pacific place near False Creek in July or August.

 - Celebration of Light fireworks in late July and the first weekend in August.